 After interrupting his legal education for military service, Jeep received the Juris Doctor degree in 1970 and began practicing law with the firm now known as Stennett, Wilkinson & Peden.
 In addition to practicing law, Jeep served on the staff of Williams F. Winter, who had been elected Lieutenant Governor in 1971, as Parliamentarian, Reading Clerk, and Documents Director for the Mississippi Senate during the legislative sessions of 1972-74.

-Since 2009, Jeep has served as an adjunct professor at the Mississippi College School of Law, teaching the course on Land Use Controls.
+From 2009 through 2015, Jeep served as an adjunct professor at the Mississippi College School of Law, teaching the course on Land Use Controls.

 Jeep is the author of multiple law review articles.
 In 2010, Jeep was listed in the Top Ten in Mississippi Business Journal’s first leadership in Law Class.